peter88213/nvhelp-de/source/export_menu.rst

-With **Exportieren >  Plot-Liste anzeigen**, you can create a list-formatted HTML file that contains sections, plot lines, and plot points, and launch your system’s web browser for displaying it.
+With **Exportieren >  Plot-Liste anzeigen**, you can create a list-formatted HTML file that contains sections, Plotlinien, and plot points, and launch your system’s web browser for displaying it.

 -  The Report is a temporary file, auto-gelöscht on program exit.